olivia0401/scrape-music/README.md

 # Web Scraping Lab: Production-Grade Data Intelligence System

-A comprehensive demonstration of modern web scraping techniques with **real-time automation**, **AWS deployment**, and **LLM-powered analytics**.
-This project showcases the complete pipeline from creative data acquisition to production infrastructure and AI-driven insights.
+A comprehensive demonstration of modern web scraping techniques with **real-time automation** and **AWS deployment**.
+This project showcases the complete pipeline from creative data acquisition to production infrastructure.

 ## 🎯 What This Demonstrates